McMahonLab/boot-camps/README.md

 Carpentry workshops hosted by UW-Madison's
 [Advanced Computing Initiative (ACI)](https://aci.wisc.edu).

-It was modified by Sarah Stevens for the purpose of teaching Git/GitHub to members of the McMahon Lab.
+It was modified by Joshua J Hamilton and Sarah Stevens for the purpose of teaching Git/GitHub to members of the McMahon Lab.

 Setup and Preparation
 -----------